 \section{Related Work}

-\textbf{Symbolic task-conditioned RL.} Previous work has explored instructing a goal-conditioned policy to follow symbolically computed paths in automata~\cite{jothimurugan2021compositional,qiu2023instructing,jackermeier2024deepltl,guo2025one}.
+\textbf{Multi-Task RL with Formal Specifications.} Formal specifications have become popular for task representation in multi-task RL due to their ability to define multiple tasks over a common alphabet of environmental events.
+Previous work has explored instructing a goal-conditioned policy to follow symbolically computed paths in automata~\cite{jothimurugan2021compositional,qiu2023instructing,jackermeier2024deepltl,guo2025one}.
 Others have proposed conditioning on temporal logic formulas~\cite{vaezipoor2021ltl2action} and automata~\cite{yalcinkaya2023automata}.
 Further results have shown that the graph structure of automata allows defining useful priors to facilitate generalization by pretraining automata embeddings and using them for downstream control~\cite{yalcinkaya24compositional,yalcinkaya2025provably}.
-However, these efforts are limited to RL -- we extend them to MARL.
+However, these efforts are limited to RL---we extend them to the multi-agent setting.

-\textbf{MARL for symbolic tasks.} The use of symbolic task decompositions for efficient MARL has been first studied under known environment dynamics~\cite{karimadini2016cooperative,schillinger2018decomposition,schillinger2018simultaneous}.
-In model-free settings such as ours, the single-objective case has been considered.
-To this end, previous work has explored hand-designing decompositions~\cite{neary2020reward} and using heuristics~\cite{smith2023automatic}.
-Recent efforts have proposed simultaneously learning optimal task decompositions and policies to achieve a single objective~\cite{shah2025learning}.
-However, to the best of our knowledge, using symbolic tasks in the multi-task setting has not been considered.
+\textbf{MARL with Formal Specifications.} The use of formal specifications in MARL has been first studied under known environment dynamics~\cite{karimadini2016cooperative,schillinger2018decomposition,schillinger2018simultaneous}.
+In model-free settings such as ours, different types of specifications have been used as a single fixed objective~\cite{DBLP:conf/atal/HammondA0W21,DBLP:conf/amcc/SunLB20,DBLP:journals/ieiceta/TerashimaKY24,DBLP:conf/qestformats/PaulBQD24}.
+Prior work has also explored hand-designing decompositions~\cite{neary2020reward} and using heuristics~\cite{smith2023automatic} to assign tasks to agents in a team.
+Recent efforts have proposed simultaneously learning optimal task decompositions and policies to achieve a single fixed objective~\cite{shah2025learning}.
+However, to the best of our knowledge, using formal specifications in the multi-task setting, i.e., a priori unknown tasks assigned at runtime, has not been considered.